sdiehl/wiwinwlh/tutorial.md

 ~~~~

 It is rare to see these partial functions thrown around carelessly in production
 code because they cause the program to halt.
-The preferred method is instead to use the safe variants provided in
+The preferred method for handling
+exceptions is instead to combine the use of safe variants provided in
-``Data.Maybe`` combined with the usual fold functions ``maybe`` and ``either``
+``Data.Maybe``with the usual fold functions ``maybe`` and ``either``.

-or to use pattern matching.
+Another method is to use pattern matching:

 ```haskell
 listToMaybe :: [a] -> Maybe a